Donn Beach: Post-war tiki fad

 Tiki restaurants enjoyed a tremendous burst of fad popularity in the 1940s and 1950s and there were several Don the Beachcomber restaurants across the country.
 Victor J. Bergeron had opened a competing version called Trader Vic's in the late 1930s in the San Francisco Bay Area and the two men were (sometimes) amicable rivals for many years.
-Each claimed to have created the Mai Tai (the Tahitian word for "good"), a popular rum and fruit-juice based cocktail that Beach said was a knock-off of his Q.B.
+Each claimed to have created the Mai Tai (the Tahitian word for "good"), a popular rum based cocktail that Beach said was a knock-off of his Q.B.
 Cooler.

 Sund continued to expand Don the Beachcomber under her management.
 She turned it into one of the nation's first chains of themed restaurants, with 16 locations at its height.
 Her popular Chicago Don the Beachcomber was named one of the top 50 US restaurants in 1947.
-Donn also created his first "Polynesian Village" at his Encino, California ranch, where he continued to entertain many Hollywood celebrities with extravagant luaus.
+Donn also created his first "Polynesian Village" at his Encino, California, ranch, where he continued to entertain many Hollywood celebrities with extravagant luaus.